 Bodies of couple who plunged to death at Yosemite National Park's Taft Point recovered, officials say

-The bodies of two people who fell to their death from a popular overlook at Yosemite National Park were finally recovered Friday by park rangers, an official said.
+The bodies of two people who fell 800 feet to their death from a popular overlook at Yosemite National Park were finally recovered Friday by park rangers, an official said.

 Park spokeswoman Jamie Richards said that rangers worked all day Thursday to recover the bodies of a male and female spotted the day before by a tourist at Taft Point.
-She said he did not know if they had to rappel down or hike up the 3,000-foot “challenging area” in order to reach the couple.
+She said rangers had to rappel down and climb the steep terrain in order to reach the bodies.
+A California Highway Patrol helicopter also assisted them, she said.

 Visitors to Taft Point are able to walk to the granite ledge of the overlook which has no railings.
 It has become a popular spot for picture taking.
 Railings only exist at a small portion of the site.